ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 This study proposes the existence of a **tradeoff between monetary gain and carbon emissions reduction** in the dispatch of electric batteries for arbitrage.

-A focus on economic profit is demonstrated to not result in maximum carbon savings.  **A focus only on wholesale prices often removes the entire carbon benefit** and leads to a carbon emissions increase.

-A calculation of the breakeven carbon price necessary to remove the tradeoff between prices and carbon is performed. **This carbon price represents the price needed to align the world where we optimize for monetary gain with the world where we prioritize carbon reduction**.

-The calculation of the breakeven carbon price provides an estimate of the market correction required to reconcile the conflicting objectives of financial and environmental performance in the dispatch of electric batteries for arbitrage.
+Supporting materials for this work are in [adgefficiency/space-between-money-and-the-planet](https://github.com/ADGEfficiency/space-between-money-and-the-planet).

 <center>
 <img src="/assets/space-between/hero.png">
 </center>
 <br />

-You can find supporting materials for this work at [adgefficiency/space-between-money-and-the-planet](https://github.com/ADGEfficiency/space-between-money-and-the-planet).
+A focus on economic profit is demonstrated to not result in maximum carbon savings.  **A focus only on wholesale prices often removes the entire carbon benefit** and leads to a carbon emissions increase.

+A calculation of the breakeven carbon price necessary to remove the tradeoff between prices and carbon is performed. **This carbon price represents the price needed to align the world where we optimize for monetary gain with the world where we prioritize carbon reduction**.

+The calculation of the breakeven carbon price provides an estimate of the market correction required to reconcile the conflicting objectives of financial and environmental performance in the dispatch of electric batteries for arbitrage.

 # Motivation